Dekita/palhub-server/README.md

 Along with running the standard windows dedicated palworld game server, this configuration includes additional admin tools.
 This includes;
-- NginX proxy setup to allow for advanced route/port control
+- NginX proxy setup to allow for advanced route/port control / admin protected routes
 - Netdata dashboard for full system metrics
 - A basic http website with the following endpoints;
-  - / (endpoint to validate system functionality)
+  - / (simple endpoint to validate system functionality)
-  - /files (allows you to view the game server files)
+  - /files (allows you to view the game server files - requires htpasswd admin)
-  - /netdata (allows you to monitor system metrics)
+  - /netdata (allows you to monitor system metrics - requires htpasswd admin)

 ## Requirements
 needs docker + docker-compose on the system